 For requests the responses to which are time-consuming and voluminous, the Commission and the Departments should provide records on a rolling basis after notifying the requestor.
 The Commission and the Departments must produce records as soon as reasonably possible on an incremental or "rolling" basis, when so requested.
-Until the request is fulfilled, the Commission and Departments must provide periodic updates to the requestor and an estimated date when the request will be fulfilled.
+Until the request is fulfilled, the Commission and Departments must provide periodic updates to the requestor and an estimated date when the request will be fulfilled, until such time as the request has been fulfilled.